-If you've ever spent a long day in the saddle, you know the truth: not all bike seats are created equal.
-While modern manufacturers push cutting-edge materials and space-age designs, many seasoned cyclists swear by saddles that haven't changed much in a hundred years.
-There's something special about these vintage designs that modern engineering still struggles to match.
+Spend a long day in the saddle and you learn fast: not all bike seats are equal.
+Modern manufacturers push cutting-edge materials and space-age designs, but plenty of seasoned cyclists stick with saddles that haven't changed much in a hundred years.
+There's something about those vintage designs that modern engineering still struggles to match.

 The Unbeatable Comfort of Classic Designs